 + $2,500 can provide night vision aids and thermal imagers to help rangers see poachers in the dark

 + $5,000 buys a boat for patrolling reservoirs

 Panthera’s Tigers Forever program maintains a razor-sharp focus on law enforcement: increased and well-trained boots on the ground and sophisticated conservation strategy and technology, including a PoacherCam that stops poaching before it happens.
 Our Tiger Team works across Asia to outfit and train anti-poaching patrols, prevent the setting of snares, influence policy to ensure stricter sentencing for poachers, establish community informant networks, monitor tigers and prey, and more.

-The presence of tiger mothers and cubs is blissful evidence that this focus on site security is turning the tide for tigers.
-In five of our Tigers Forever sites, tigers have increased: Corbett Rajaji, India; Manas, India; Tambling, Indonesia; Endau Rompin, Malaysia; and Parsa, Nepal.
-If these numbers increase to carrying capacities at all 17 sites, the planet’s tiger population will increase by 22%.
+In five of our Tigers Forever sites, tigers have increased: Rajaji, India; Manas, India; Tambling, Indonesia; Banke National Park, Nepal; and Parsa, Nepal.
+If these numbers increase to carrying capacities in all of our 17 sites, the planet’s tiger population will increase by 22%.
 That’s huge.

 Poaching: The Root of the Problem

 Imagine the scene of the crime: 3-inch claw marks surround the base of a tree; a nearby hole is filled with mud and blood where the tiger collapsed in defeat; orange, white, and black hairs litter the ground.
 All evidence of the animal’s desperate struggle to free itself from a poacher’s snare before succumbing to the barrel of a rifle.